 The moral of the story is that you shouldn’t simply assume that your dental insurance will cover Byte, or any orthodontic treatment, for that matter.
 Byte makes it simpler through their partnerships with multiple insurance companies, but you should still familiarize yourself with your plan’s details and work with Byte to see if you’re eligible for coverage.

 Is Byte Covered Differently Than Braces or Invisalign?

-Next scenario: you have dental insurance and orthodontic benefits.
+Let’s assume you have dental insurance and orthodontic benefits and aren’t excluded due to age or a waiting period.
 Will you receive coverage for Byte treatment?
 Surprisingly, not always.

-With Byte, a certified dentist or orthodontist in your state will approve and supervise your care remotely, rather than in person.
+With Byte, a licensed dentist or orthodontist will review and approve your care remotely, rather than in person.
 Some dental insurers treat Byte just like braces or Invisalign and provide coverage accordingly.
-However, even though Byte services strictly follow the ADA’s outlined requirements for Teledentistry, some insurers wrongfully consider Byte’s services as “do-it-yourself” treatment and routinely decline to provide coverage.
+However, despite Byte services strictly following the ADA’s guidelines for teledentistry, some insurers consider Byte’s services as “do-it-yourself” treatment and decline to provide coverage.

-It’s important to draw a distinction between home aligners and the recent concerning trend of DIY orthodontics.
-The latter stems from online videos where people attempt to shift their own teeth using rubber bands and other crude materials, and it can be highly detrimental to your teeth.
-At-home treatment through a provider like Byte is designed and monitored by a licensed dentist or orthodontist, so it doesn’t present the same risks.
+It’s important to draw a distinction between at-home clear aligners and the concerning trend of DIY orthodontics.
+The latter stems from online videos where people attempt to shift their own teeth using rubber bands and other crude materials, or 3D print their own aligners based on bootleg software, and it can be highly detrimental to your teeth.
+At-home treatment through a provider like Byte is designed by a licensed dentist or orthodontist, so it doesn’t present the same risks.

 How Do I Find Out Whether I Have Coverage?